arthurfiorette/axios-cache-interceptor/docs/src/config.md

 The `setupCache` function receives the axios instance and a set of optional properties described below.
 They are used and shared by the entire application workflow.
+This means that other imports of axios will also have the cache interceptor.

 ```ts
 const axios = setupCache(axios, OPTIONS);